bitcoin/bitcoin/doc/tracing.md

 The currently available tracepoints are listed here.

+### Context `net`

+#### Tracepoint `net:inbound_message`

+Is called when a message is received from a peer over the P2P network.
+Passes information about our peer, the connection and the message as arguments.

+Arguments passed:
+1. Peer ID as `int64`
+2. Peer Address and Port (IPv4, IPv6, Tor v3, I2P, ...) as `pointer to C-style String` (max. length 68 characters)
+3. Connection Type (inbound, feeler, outbound-full-relay, ...) as `pointer to C-style String` (max. length 20 characters)
+4. Message Type (inv, ping, getdata, addrv2, ...) as `pointer to C-style String` (max. length 20 characters)
+5. Message Size in bytes as `uint64`
+6. Message Bytes as `pointer to unsigned chars` (i.e. bytes)

+Note: The message is passed to the tracepoint in full, however, due to space limitations in the eBPF kernel VM it might not be possible to pass the message to user-space in full.
+Messages longer than a 32kb might be cut off.
+This can be detected in tracing scripts by comparing the message size to the length of the passed message.

+#### Tracepoint `net:outbound_message`

+Is called when a message is send to a peer over the P2P network.
+Passes information about our peer, the connection and the message as arguments.

+Arguments passed:
+1. Peer ID as `int64`
+2. Peer Address and Port (IPv4, IPv6, Tor v3, I2P, ...) as `pointer to C-style String` (max. length 68 characters)
+3. Connection Type (inbound, feeler, outbound-full-relay, ...) as `pointer to C-style String` (max. length 20 characters)
+4. Message Type (inv, ping, getdata, addrv2, ...) as `pointer to C-style String` (max. length 20 characters)
+5. Message Size in bytes as `uint64`
+6. Message Bytes as `pointer to unsigned chars` (i.e. bytes)

+Note: The message is passed to the tracepoint in full, however, due to space limitations in the eBPF kernel VM it might not be possible to pass the message to user-space in full.
+Messages longer than a 32kb might be cut off.
+This can be detected in tracing scripts by comparing the message size to the length of the passed message.

 ## Adding tracepoints to Bitcoin Core

 To add a new tracepoint, `#include <util/trace.h>` in the compilation unit where